 RAOB - The Royal Antediluvian Order of Buffaloes

-(Update, in March 2018, the building mentioned below owned by the Royal Antediluvian Order of Buffaloes (RAOB) or “The Buffs” at 22 Sutherland St, Melbourne VIC 3000.was sold.
-The Order still operates in Melbourne, google them for contacts if interested in becoming a Buff).
+(Update, in March 2018, the building mentioned below owned by the Royal Antediluvian Order of Buffaloes (RAOB) or “The Buffs” at 22 Sutherland St, Melbourne VIC 3000 was sold.
+The Order still operates in Melbourne, google them for contacts if interested in becoming a Buffalo

-The below has been sourced and assembled from many web sites by Damien of Devotion.
+The below information has been sourced and assembled from many web sites by Damien of Devotion.
+Photos taken by Damien

 Images can be clicked on for a closer look.